Pre-procedure Advice for Permanent Cosmetics

 If you are planning injections such as Botox and Collagen remember it can alter the shape of your lips and eyebrows.

 Laser hair removal can fade and change the shade of your lips or brow procedures, always advice the laser technician you are wearing permanent cosmetics and they can act accordingly.

 Swelling differs with each individual.
 To eliminate the swelling you can place ice on the treated areas every hour for about 10 minutes.
 Make sure you are rolling the ice - do not leave in one area.
 An additional pillow is advisable when sleeping that evening.
-Do not use eyelash curlers for 5 days after the procedure.
-New mascara has to be purchased but not to be used until approximately 5 days after the procedure.
+Do not use eyelash curlers for 7 days after the procedure.
+New mascara has to be purchased but not to be used until at least 7 days after the procedure.

 The anaesthetic will have worn off within 30 minutes and your colour will come back into your lip tissue.
 Ice can be applied the same as the eyeliner to relieve the burning sensation.